Updated: June 6, 2024

-With hiking trails in Montesinho Natural Park and Douro International Natural Park and beautifully rich vegetation in Sintra-Cascais Natural Park and Arrábida Natural Park, Portugal’s national and nature parks map a good portion of the country’s land.
-Indeed, whichever natural park you choose, you will delight in the beauty of Portugal.
+In this National Parks Portugal guide, we will explore the hiking trails in Montesinho Natural Park and Douro International Natural Park and the beautifully rich vegetation in Sintra-Cascais Natural Park and Arrábida Natural Park.
+Portugal’s national and nature parks map a good portion of the country’s land.
+Whichever natural park you choose, you will delight in the beauty of Portugal.

-There is an abundance of unbelievable panoramas and views waiting to be soaked up.
-With that in mind, we’ll provide you with a list of ten of the most beautiful national and natural parks the country has to offer (in no particular order) and discuss why living in the heart of nature in Portugal could suit you very nicely.
+Unbelievable panoramas and views are abundant and waiting to be soaked up.
+With that in mind, we’ll provide you with a list of ten of the country’s most beautiful national and natural parks (in no particular order) and discuss why living in the heart of nature in Portugal could suit you very nicely.

 National Parks in Portugal: Living in the Heart of Nature